jake-hatfield/jake-hatfield/src/lib/markdown/projects/leadgeek-v1-site/index.md

 I also should have bought the `.com` domain when I had the chance.
 It was $5k when I launched, and now it's sitting at $20k.
 I have the `.co` and it's redirecting to the main `.io`, but that one "m" is very expensive.

 To be honest, though, I think this is just a vanity thing.
 The business isn't suffering without the `.com` domain, and there are a lot of places to focus my efforts in the meantime.

-From a technical perspective, things I would do differently include:

-- Implementing a TypeScript refactor earlier.
-- Using Next.js instead of Gatsby.js.
-The race for the best static framework seemed so much closer years ago, but Next.js really pulled ahead over time.
-The Gatsby.js build times are comparatively insane in a bad way.
-- Pick a tool like SendGrid over Mailchimp.
-Something as simple as a sign-up confirmation email took as long as 15 minutes to queue up using their API.
-Ridiculous.
-- Use more of a DRY approach to the codebase.
-I think there was some code re-use that could have been avoided.
-- Unit and integration tests are completely lacking.

 ## Wrapping up